MCSManager/MCSManager/README.md

 **Additional restrictions:**

-You must retain all copyright information and attach it in a prominent location Powered by MCSManager.
+You must retain all copyright information.
+And attach "Powered by MCSManager" in a prominent position.